richstokes/meshtastic_terminal/README.md

 - Radio configuration display (preset/region)
 - Live node counter in header, plus other stats
 - Press 's' to send a message
+- Press 'd' to send a direct message (select from a list of discovered nodes)
 - Press 'q' to quit
 - Automatic message history with configurable limits
 - Ability to switch radio presets/modes and frequency slots on the fly